 Overview of the Training Program

 Welcome!
-This programme is built on three simple pillars—binaural-beat entrainment, n-back capacity training and cognitive-map strategy practice—all grounded in the Trident G theory of intelligence.
-Below we’ll explain:
+This programme is built on three simple pillars - being in a brain-critical state, n-back capacity training and cognitive-map strategy training — all grounded in the Trident G theory of intelligence.

-Fluid intelligence (Gf): your capacity to reason with new information—solving puzzles or unfamiliar problems (think Raven’s Progressive Matrices).
+Fluid intelligence (g): your capacity to reason with new information — solving puzzles or unfamiliar problems, as well as your working memory capacity and attention control.

-Cognitive resilience (r): your ability to bounce between rigid control and creative flexibility, recovering from setbacks and adapting under stress.
+Cognitive resilience (r): your ability to bounce between rigid control and creative flexibility, recovering from setbacks and adapting under stress, as well as being able to rely on automatic skills that are well-trained for efficiency.

 Each day you’ll spend 20 minutes on a dual n-back variant that targets different oscillatory “forks” in the Trident G model, expanding working-memory updating and attentional control.